 If you get the wrong starting or running watts, then your generator will not be able to power your appliance.

-General Household Appliances and the Wattage they Require
+General Household Appliances and the Wattage They Require

 Running load